informed-governance-project/NISINP/docs/ui_introduction.rst

 is developed and maintained by the `NC3-LU <https://www.nc3.lu>`__ team in the framework of the `Informed Governance Project. <https://github.com/informed-governance-project>`__.

-SERIMA is a cybersecurity platform built on open-source technology and freely accessible to users.
+**SERIMA** is a cybersecurity platform built on open-source technology and freely accessible to users.
 The platform is intended for organizations with security obligations, enabling them to report their security measures and incidents to the `(ILR) <https://www.ilr.lu/en>`__.
 SERIMA currently offers several modules, including:

-- Incident Notification Module
+- **Incident Notification Module**
-- Risk Analysis Module, based on MONARC
+- **Risk Analysis Module**, based on MONARC

-The Incident Notification Module is designed for organizations that are legally required to report incidents, but it can also be used by those wishing to report incidents voluntarily.
+The **Incident Notification Module** is designed for organizations that are legally required to report incidents, but it can also be used by those wishing to report incidents voluntarily.

 This module is accessible to anyone, including both registered users and those who do not yet have an account.
 New users (IncidentUsers) can create an account directly on the SERIMA platform.
 Access to the other modules requires an account.

-Operators subject to the NIS or EECC directives are provided with an account by the `(ILR) <https://www.ilr.lu/en>`__.
+Operators subject to the **NIS** or **EECC** directives are provided with an account by the `(ILR) <https://www.ilr.lu/en>`__.
-Entities that will fall under NIS2 will receive an account from the Institute once NIS2 comes into force and after they complete their self-registration.
+Entities that will fall under **NIS2** will receive an account from the Institute once NIS2 comes into force and after they complete their self-registration.
 Additional modules are under development, such as: